eerimoq/simba/doc/user-guide/configuration.rst

 Enabling and disabling modules
 """"""""""""""""""""""""""""""

-You can tune your codeg size by only compiling the features you really need.
+You can tune your code size by only compiling the features you really need.
 The following is a list of what gets compiled in "out of the box" with lwIP.